grammyjs/website/site/docs/guide/commands.md

 });
 ```

-Note that you can always access the entire message's text via `ctx.msg.text`.
+Note that you can always access the entire message’s text via `ctx.msg.text`.

 ## Deep Linking Support